 Our longest relationship is with San Lucas Toliman, a mission in the highlands of Guatemala.
 Salem has been visiting San Lucas for over 17 years, learning about the projects the mission supports, volunteering, and becoming lifelong friends with several Guatemalan families.

-Members of Salem also sponsor 13 students from San Lucas and surrounding communities so that they can get a secondary education.
+Members of Salem also sponsor 14 students from San Lucas and surrounding communities so that they can get a secondary education.
 Please use the link below to enjoy these recent letters from students!

 Volunteering projects include coffee picking, road clearing, seedling planting, and stove building.
 Stove building has been a vital project.
 The older Guatemalan stoves often create health problems like asthma and are safety hazards.
 The new stoves are cheap to make, built from local supplies, and employ locals to lead the volunteer work crews.